RSI Trading Strategies (Backtest) – How The RSI Indicator Works

 What happens if a stock is oversold or overbought?

 Trading is about odds and probabilities.
-It’s impossible to know if a trade will turn out good or bad if a stock is for example oversold.
+It’s impossible to know if a trade will turn out good or bad if a stock is oversold.
 That’s why you need to backtest an indicator.
 Furthermore, it depends on the asset class you are testing.
 The Relative Strength Index works best on stocks and performs worse on other assets.

 RSI divergence strategies: